What Are the Symptoms of a Cold?

 Symptoms of a cold can be felt about 1-4 days after catching a cold virus.
 They start with a burning feeling in the nose or throat, followed by sneezing, a runny nose, and a feeling of being tired and unwell.
 This is the period when you are most contagious -- you can pass the cold to others -- so it's best to stay home and rest.

 For the first few days, the nose teems with watery nasal secretions.
-Later, these become thicker and darker.
+Later, these become thicker and yellower or greener.
 You may get a mild cough.
 It won't get much worse, but it is likely to last into the second week of your illness.
-If you suffer from chronic bronchitis, a cold will make it worse.
+If you suffer from chronic bronchitis or asthma, a cold will make it worse.

 Usually there is no fever; in fact, fever and more severe symptoms may indicate that you have the flu rather than a cold.